g4m3r0/GSL-Software-Docs/guide.md

 Stop all current operations.
 It can take some minutes until all threads are shutdown.

 ### Help
-Opens the link to the help page with the software manual.
+Opens the help page with the software manual in the default browser.

 ## Settings
 On the *Settings* tab several software parameters can be adjusted.
 The settings tab can be found in the top menu.